Shielding Failures & Stroke Flashovers

 shielding failure

 Once shielding failure occurs, wisdom in IEEE Standard 1243 is that a flashover will occur.
 The product of the stroke current and the surge impedance of a phase conductor, divided by two (as the current splits equally), generally exceeds the lightning impulse critical flashover level (CFO) of insulation on nearby towers.
-Even if the first stroke has low amplitude, e.g. 5 kA (associated with 30 m rolling sphere radius), there is still a high probability that at least one of the subsequent strokes will have a peak current exceeding the median 12 kA.
+Even if the first stroke has low amplitude, e.g. 5 kA (associated with 30 m rolling sphere radius), there is high probability that at least one of the subsequent strokes will have a peak current exceeding the median 12 kA.
 Most tall structure observations worldwide (in TB 633) support this high multiplicity as well as the median value.
-This calculation is of course valid only for long transmission line phases, not for short lengths of substation bus that act mainly as capacitance (if terminated into unprotected equipment) or as a series inductive path to nearby surge arresters.
+This calculation, of course, is only valid for long transmission line phases, not for short lengths of substation bus that act mainly as capacitance (if terminated into unprotected equipment) or as a series inductive path to nearby surge arresters.

 Advertisement

-Moving from HV through EHV and UHV tower dimensions, some of the reasoning in IEEE Standard 1243 also needs to be adjusted.
+Moving from HV through EHV and UHV tower dimensions, some of the reasoning in IEEE Standard 1243 also needed adjustment.
 UHV lines have bundle conductors with lower surge impedance and higher insulation strength.
-Both factors increase the ‘critical current’ that causes flashover for a direct first or subsequent stroke.
+Both these factors increase the ‘critical current’ that causes flashover for a direct first or subsequent stroke.
 Also, given the difference in waveshape and short time to half-value for subsequent strokes, it makes sense using the 750 kV/m strength of the 1/5 wave rather than the 600 kV/m strength for 1.2/50 wave in the dry arc distance range from 1 to 11 m when calculating critical current for subsequent strokes.

-CIGRE TB 633 summarizes important lightning experience from 12 countries and the work of CIGRE WG C4.410 has served as an important reference given that utilities are increasing use of tall towers across new regions.
+CIGRE TB 633 summarized important lightning experience from 12 countries and the work of CIGRE WG C4.410 served as an important reference as utilities make increasing use of tall towers across new regions.

 FEATURED SUPPLIER: